 ruser to log into the gateway with a private key instead of a password.

-A public key and a private key combination is used to authenticate the login.
+A public key and a private key combination are used to authenticate the login.

-- Log into your Linux machine and open a terminal.
+Log into your Linux computer and open a terminal.

 ssh-keygen -t rsa